lubianat/ann_sprint/manuscript.md

 Public annotations pertaining to academic papers therefore remain, at least in our experience, sadly underused.

 - eLife Sprint  staff B:

 The w3c has recognized the Recommendations of the Annotation Working Group.
 Their [architecture model](https://www.w3.org/annotation/) leads me to believe that the goal is that annotations will be anchored to URIs.

 -eLife Sprint  staff A:

 You can already use the share icon on any hypothesis annotation to share it via a unique URI: https://hyp.is/-cFm4AajEeiHGMe1j9pq5g/elifesciences.org/for-the-press/81d42f7d/elife-enhances-open-annotation-with-hypothesis-to-promote-scientific-discussion-online

 - eLife Sprint  staff A:

 First thing that came to mind regarding abstract keywords is reviewer/editor matching, Daniel Ecer is the brain behind eLife’s PeerScout project, which focuses on abstract keyword extraction to help make reviewer/editor matching easier ([see this this talk](https://www.youtube.com/watch?v=htkCDiGbpt8))
 So, it is perhaps in publishers’ favour to get researchers to annotate their abstracts, but what does researchers gain from annotating correctly?
 Moreover, what is correctly?

 Ultimately the reviewer/editor has the power to decide whether or not to review, so whatever they think is correct, is currently considered “correct”.
 In a future where we open up peer review to all researchers, it would be beneficial to annotate your abstracts to get the appropriate reviewers to review your paper.

-Also pointing out another open-source effort to annotate figures - http://smartfigures.net/
+Also pointing out another open-source effort to annotate figures - the [SmartFigures Lab](http://smartfigures.net/), a part of the EMBO initiative SourceData [@doi:10.1038/nmeth.4471]